carinemores/ecoliCPS/README.md

 ### Guppy v6.4.6
 To install Guppy, follow the instructions provided on the [Oxford Nanopore Technologies website](https://nanoporetech.com).

-Dependencies: Compatible operating system, specific versions of Python may be needed.
+**Dependencies**: Compatible operating system, specific versions of Python may be needed.
 Requires hardware capable of supporting high-throughput sequencing data processing.

 ### bbmap v38.87
 bbmap can also be installed via conda: